nistadev/battleship.io/README.md

 # battleship.io

-The classic Battleship arcade game based on Socket.IO.
+The classic Battleship arcade game using Vue.js and Socket.IO.

 ## How to play